ericqn/squentropy-test/README.md

 The full list of supported hyperparameters can be viewed by accessing ```train_cifar10.py``` and viewing the ```parser``` variable.

 # Updates made for Squentropy Project
-Additions made by @ericqn
+Notable additions made by @ericqn
-* Added learnable squentropy loss function with dynamic learning rate and support into certain architetures.
+* Added learnable squentropy loss function with dynamic learning rate and support into certain architectures.
 (2024/10)

 * Added rescalable squentropy loss function.
 Cleaned up codebase by separating loss functions + ECE metric into the utility file train_functions.py (2024/9)